All States/Connecticut/Hartford/General Contracting

 Peak Season

-April through October - construction season driven by weather constraints and permit availability
+April through October - construction season when weather permits exterior work and homeowners plan major renovations

 Market estimate